Offbeat Hampi

 Vitthala temple is the most iconic spot in Hampi constructed in 1554.
 Take a guide, he will be worth every penny.
 Apart from stone chariot, he will explain you the significance of many things that you will ignore otherwise, and musical pillars or SaReGaMa pillars are just one of them.
 Queen use to perform dance here, while music being played with the beat of Sandal sticks on those pillars.

-History lesson in museum:
+History lesson in Hampi museum:

 Bare feet on the slopes of Hemakoota hill: